 He sought to question traditional ‘architectural’ practices and create stronger bonds between structures, people and nature.
 His goal was to demonstrate how soil can be transformed into habitable architecture by simply using the natural resources at hand.

 Mendoza also said: “Think of it this way.
 In desert places (which exist across the planet), soil is perfect for this type of architecture.
 This means that for all those regions, a system like this could bring housing to millions of families.

 Outside Villa de Leyva’s Casa Terracota

 From the outside, Casa Terracotta looks like something from the Flintstones set, hence the local name.
-It’s uneven edge and almost tilted appearance give it even more of a clumsy appearance.
-The gardens surrounding Villa de Leyva’s Casa Terracota are just as impressive with no detail spared.
+It’s an uneven edge, and almost tilted appearance gives it even more of a clumsy appearance.
+The gardens surrounding Villa de Leyva’s Casa Terracota are just as impressive, with no detail spared.
 Lush green gardens, a small pond, and a fire pit all enhanced by the burnt orange clay.
 From the upstairs balcony, you can get a great view of the entire property.
 On the roof, you can also explore the barbecue area that is also carved out of clay into the roof.
 If you tour the garden, you will run into many random sculptures.

 Inside Villa de Leyva’s Casa Terracota

 The house is deceiving from the outside.
 For example, it does not appear as large as it is, nor as grand.
 Once you are in, it is hard to decide left, right or up.
 You will immediately be in awe of the reception hall that houses the staircase to the second level.
 The actual size is overwhelming and detail is meticulous.
 While not even remotely related, this place reminded me of Alice in Wonderland.
 A world where one-hole leads to another.
 Or Hansel and Gretel’s candy house only revisited in clay.
 Either way, it’s fairytale-like.